 CBD oil capsules: They are suitable for oral intake.
-These oil capsules are usually taken in a similar way to clinical pills since they have the same physical characteristics.
-Capsules normally provide lasting effects unlike other methods of delivery.
+These oil capsules are usually taken similarly to clinical pills since they have the same physical characteristics.
+Capsules normally provide lasting effects, unlike other methods of delivery.
 This is because the active CBD compounds have to undergo the process of digestion.
 From here, they will get absorbed directly into the bloodstream.

 Until now, there is no universal dosage regarding the appropriate CBD dosage.
 The FDA has only approved the use of it for treating specific types of epilepsy.
 Generally, doctors have very little knowledge regarding the right dosage.

 Clinical hemp studies indicate various oral dosage options.
 This should range between 100 mg and 800 mg per day.
-But there are some studies that recommend even higher doses.
-Various user reviews indicate that there are people who experience better effects by taking up to 1,200 mg of CBD per day in a few weeks.
+But some studies recommend even higher doses.
+Various user reviews indicate that people experience better effects by taking up to 1,200 mg of CBD per day in a few weeks.